tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 6. Instructor Do: Decision Trees (10 min)

-In this activity, students will be introduced to decision trees and how they can use them for classification problems.
+In this activity, students are introduced to decision trees and how to use them for classification problems.

 **Files:**